-Arthritic thumb is a condition that mainly affects women.
+Thumb arthritis is most common in women.
 Indeed, 90% of arthritic thumb cases are post-menopausal women over 50 years of age.
-Consequently, we can wonder about the reasons for the development of this condition.
-Does this mechanical dysfunction results from hormonal causes?
-Finding the exact causes of arthritic thumb and preventing them is not as simple as we might think.
+Consequently, we can wonder about what causes thumb arthritis.
+Does this mechanical dysfunction result from hormonal causes only?
+Finding the exact causes of thumb arthritis and preventing them is not as simple as we might think.

-Causes of arthritic thumb are still poorly known and difficult to recognise.
-Many factors can play a part in the development of this condition:
+Causes of thumb arthritis are still poorly known and difficult to identify.
+Many factors can help the development of thumb basal joint arthritis:

 Some factors increase the risk of developing this condition.
 Among them, let’s name:

-Many studies(10) were conducted about the use of braces, regardless the brands and models.
-Braces are used as a first-line treatment to relieve pain.
+Many studies(10) were conducted to assess the effectiveness of braces, regardless of the brands and models.
+Braces are used as a first-line treatment to relieve the joint at the base of your thumb caused by thumb arthritis.
 They can also be worn as a complement to analgesics.

-EPITACT® has created two braces intended to ease the pain caused by arthritic thumb.
+EPITACT® has created two braces intended to ease the pain caused by thumb arthritis.

 The rigid brace for arthritic thumb* is to wear at night to immobilise the joint and place it in a resting position.
 It can also be used during the day if pain is too intense, on your doctor's recommendations.